Gagansdr08/Co-WorkingSpace_Frontend/README.md

 # CoworkingFrontend

-This project contains the Frontend section of the Project under KPMG.
+This repository contains the Frontend section of the Project under KPMG.

 ## Development server